tanmatt/QuoteOfTheDay/README.md

 - Sat Apr 27 07:00:07 2024 | Life is neither good or evil, but only a place for good and evil. - Marcus Aurelius
 - Sun Apr 28 07:00:08 2024 | Artists don't talk about art.
 Artists talk about work.
 If I have anything to say to young writers, it's stop thinking of writing as art.
 Think of it as work. - Paddy Chayefsky
 - Mon Apr 29 07:00:08 2024 | Genius is eternal patience. - Michelangelo
+- Tue Apr 30 07:37:27 2024 | I have to be alone very often.
+I'd be quite happy if I spent from Saturday night until Monday morning alone in my apartment.
+That's how I refuel. - Audrey Hepburn